 Their booze list is conveniently separated into cocktail categories reflecting your intentions and mood: boozy, refreshing, delicate, and overlooked.

-When we talk of cool bars in Vancouver it may not get any cooler than this throwback to a 1920’s speak easy and its unparalleled decadence and glamour.
+When we talk of cool bars in Vancouver, it may not get any cooler than this throwback to the 1920s speakeasy and its unparalleled decadence and glamour.

-If you wanna get dressed up and go for it then this is your Vancouver bar.
+If you wanna dress up and go for it, then this is your Vancouver bar.

 Vancouver’s oldest bar needs no introduction.
-Coveted awards like Vice Magazine’s “#1 Place to Get Wasted for Cheap” and the Georgia Strait’s “Best Place in Vancouver for Cheap Beers” have ensured its reputation proceeds itself.
+Coveted awards like Vice Magazine’s “#1 Place to Get Wasted for Cheap” and the Georgia Strait’s “Best Place in Vancouver for Cheap Beers” ensure that its reputation proceeds itself.

 This Gastown institution has been providing cheap drinks and a rowdy student atmosphere since receiving its liquor license way back in 1897.

-Every day you’ll find one beer, one shot, and one highball on special in the $3.00-$4.00 range.
+Every day, you’ll find one beer, one shot, and one highball on special that starts at $5.
 Trust me when I say this is really rare.
-It’s also a reason this is the best bars in Vancouver to meet singles – who are yes, more than ready to mingle.
+It’s also a reason this is the best bar in Vancouver to meet singles – who are, yes, more than ready to mingle.

 Even better, it’s all connected to one of Vancouver’s best hostels.